dan20kim/TankGame/README.md

 To run program:
 ./game.exe

+Dependencies:
+You will need to have the NCurses library as well as the Windows.h library installed in order to be able to run this program

 Gameplay:
 The game will prompt whether you want to play against the computer (1 player) or against someone else (2 player) If you choose 1 player, you will input a name, a character, and a difficulty (0 hardest, 3 easiest)